Publishing with a purpose

 All submissions are first desk-reviewed by the editor(s) who will assess whether the manuscript fits the aims and scope as well as the quality standards of the journal.
-Research articles that are selected to be sent out for review will be evaluated through double-blind peer review by at least two referees.
+Research articles that are selected to be sent out for review will be evaluated through double anonymous peer review by at least two referees.
 Work in the Global Economy aims to return the reviews along with an initial decision within two months of submission.

 Please also see our Journals Editorial Policies.

 Work in the Global Economy is published by Bristol University Press.
 Articles are considered for publication on the understanding that on acceptance the author(s) grant(s) Bristol University Press the exclusive right and licence to publish the article.
 Copyright remains with the author(s) or other original copyright owners and we will acknowledge this in the copyright line that appears on the published article.

 Authors will be asked to sign a journal contributor agreement to this effect, which should be submitted online along with the final manuscript.
 All authors should agree to the agreement.
 For jointly authored articles the corresponding author may sign on behalf of co-authors provided that s/he has obtained their consent.
 The journal contributor agreement can be downloaded here.